-The Kentucky Association for Environmental Education (KAEE) is offering several professional learning opportunities this fall in which educators can become certified in Project Learning Tree, Project WET, Project WILD, Project Underground, the Leopold Education Project and other curricula.
+The Kentucky Association for Environmental Education (KAEE) is offering several workshops this fall, including professional learning opportunities in which educators can become certified in Project Learning Tree, Project WET, Project WILD and other curricula.

-Registration is open for the Kentucky Reading Association (KRA) Conference Oct.
-26-28 at the Galt House Hotel in Louisville.
+Registration is open for the Kentucky Storytelling Conference Nov.
+3-4 at the Hotel Louisville.